-The FED applies to any tax resident who is working temporarily in certain qualifying countries, such as Brazil, Russia, India, China, South Africa, Singapore, Chile and Mexico, for the tax years up to 2025.
+The FED applies to any tax resident who is working in a qualifying employment temporarily in certain qualifying countries, such as Brazil, Russia, India, China, South Africa, Singapore, Chile and Mexico, for the tax years up to 2025.

-The FED results in a deduction against an individual's income tax liability and the maximum deduction permitted is €35,000 .
 For an employee to qualify they must spend at least 30 days abroad during a continuous 12-month period, and trips must be at least three days in length (to include travel days) to be considered part of the 30 days required.
-The relief is calculated in the following manner: